awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + **EMR Notebooks** – When used with EMR clusters created using 5\.30\.0, EMR notebook kernels run on cluster\.
 This improves notebook performance and allows you to install and customize kernels\.
 You can also install Python libraries on the cluster master node\.
 For more information, see [Installing and Using Kernels and Libraries](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-installing-libraries-and-kernels.html) in the *EMR Management Guide*\.
 + **Managed Scaling** – With Amazon EMR version 5\.30\.0 and later, you can enable EMR managed scaling to automatically increase or decrease the number of instances or units in your cluster based on workload\.
 EMR continuously evaluates cluster metrics to make scaling decisions that optimize your clusters for cost and speed\.
 For more information, see [Scaling Cluster Resources](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-scale-on-demand.html) in the *Amazon EMR Management Guide*\.
 + **Encrypt log files stored in Amazon S3** – With Amazon EMR version 5\.30\.0 and later, you can encrypt log files stored in Amazon S3 with an AWS KMS customer managed key\.
 For more information, see [Encrypt log files stored in Amazon S3](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-debugging.html#emr-log-encryption) in the *Amazon EMR Management Guide*\.
-+ **Amazon Linux 2 support** – In EMR version 5\.30\.0 and later, EMR uses Amazon Linux 2 OS\.
-New custom AMIs \(Amazon Machine Image\) must be based on the Amazon Linux 2 AMI\.
++ **Amazon Linux 2 support** – In EMR version 5\.30\.0 and later, EMR usesAmazon Linux 2 OS\.
+New custom AMIs \(Amazon Machine Image\) must be based on theAmazon Linux 2 AMI\.
 For more information, see [Using a Custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html)\.
 + **Presto Graceful Auto Scale** – EMR clusters using 5\.30\.0 can be set with an auto scaling timeout period that gives Presto tasks time to finish running before their node is decommissioned\.
 For more information, see [Using Presto Auto Scaling with Graceful Decommission](presto-graceful-autoscale.md)\.
 + **Fleet Instance creation with new allocation strategy option** – A new allocation strategy option is available in EMR version 5\.12\.1 and later\.
 It offers faster cluster provisioning, more accurate spot allocation, and less spot instance interruption\.
 Updates to non\-default EMR service roles are required\.
 See [Configure Instance Fleets](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html)\.
-+ **sudo systemctl stop and sudo systemctl start commands** – In EMR version 5\.30\.0 and later, which use Amazon Linux 2 OS, EMR uses `sudo systemctl stop` and `sudo systemctl start` commands to restart services\.
++ **sudo systemctl stop and sudo systemctl start commands** – In EMR version 5\.30\.0 and later, which useAmazon Linux 2 OS, EMR uses `sudo systemctl stop` and `sudo systemctl start` commands to restart services\.
 For more information, see [How do I restart a service in Amazon EMR?](https://aws.amazon.com/premiumsupport/knowledge-center/restart-service-emr/)\.

 **Changes, Enhancements, and Resolved Issues**
 + EMR version 5\.30\.0 doesn't install Ganglia by default\.
 You can explicitly select Ganglia to install when you create a cluster\.